 - Emotional trauma resulting from the accident

-Again, the ultimate settlement amount depends on the severity and extent of the injuries that you suffer from the accident.
+Again, the ultimate settlement amount depends on the severity and extent of the injuries you suffer from the accident.
 A car crash that leads to your catastrophic injuries will likely result in a larger settlement than one that causes you only minor and temporary injuries.

 Get Started Immediately Before Time Runs Out to File Your Claim

-Although the average settlement for airbags not deploying can differ substantially, you should take quick action to get information about your legal rights when you are in this type of situation.
+Although the average settlement for airbags not deploying can vary substantially, you should take quick action to get information about your legal rights when you are in this type of situation.
 You have a limited time to get legal help and file a lawsuit to recover compensation for your injuries.
 Failure to meet the deadline in your case can result in you losing out on a settlement award altogether.